-Distribute: User Centered Design - Activity Guide to each student as well as markers, sticky notes, and poster paper for each group.
+Distribute: Hand out the activity guide (or journal) to each student, as well as markers, sticky notes, and poster paper for each group.

 Overview: As a class read through the "Overview" section to make sure groups understand the goal of the activity.